refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 	}
 \endcode

-To receive a mouse event, register the event with a specific class which is defined in namespace nana::gui::events.
+To receive a mouse event, register the event with a specific class which is defined in namespace nana::events.

 	click/dbl_click